 Students who wish to register for student teaching seminar and field placement in the science education program will need to file an application with the science education program head for permission.
 See program office for details.
 Students must pass a comprehensive examination or submit a thesis acceptable to the Department of Physics, the choice to be made in consultation with the deputy chairperson of the Physics Department.
 Information about requirements for the comprehensive examination and the thesis is in the section "Academic Regulations and Procedures."
 The program of study must be approved early in the first semester by the chairperson or deputy chairperson of the Physics Department and the Head of the program in adolescence science education in the School of Education.
 M.A. degree program in education: social studies teacher (7-12) HEGIS code 2201.01; SED program code 26753 This program leads to New York State Initial or Professional Certification to teach social studies, grades 7-12.
-The length of the program depends on the individual's prior preparation: 30 credits for an individual entering with less than 21 credits in history and initial teaching certification; 30-45 credits for an individual who does not possess initial certification.
-Graduates must hold more than 21 credits in history and/or geography to be recommended for NYS certification.
-Individuals entering without initial certification spend two terms student teaching -- one term in a middle/junior high school; one term in a senior high school.
-All students should consult with the School of Education for the current requirements.
+The length of the program depends on the individual's prior preparation.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
-All students should consult with the School of Education for the current requirements.
+All students should consult with the Department of Secondary Education for the current requirements.
 Matriculation requirements Applicants must offer a distribution approved by the social studies program coordinator of at least 21 credits in upper division undergraduate or graduate courses in one or more of the following: economics, geography, history, sociology, and/or political science, including 15 credits in history.
 Applicants must also offer (a) or (b):